-All full-time students will have a designated Guidance Tutor who will act as your key point of contact for all matters relating to your course, progress and attendance, as well as any personal matters you may want to discuss.
+All full-time students will have a designated Course Tutor and a Guidance Tutor.
+Your Course Tutor will act as your main key point of contact for all matters relating to your course and progress.
+Your Guidance Tutor will monitor your attendance, as well as deal with any personal matters you may want to discuss.

 Personal Support and Referral Service

-Your Guidance Tutor will be able to give you a general overview of your course programme and what is expected of you, and will liaise with lecturing staff regarding your attendance, punctuality and progress in class.
-This will be tracked and a meeting arranged if attendance drops below 100%, to identify whether or not there is a need for any additional support.
+Guidance Tutors will liaise with lecturing staff regarding your attendance, punctuality and progress in class.
+This will be tracked and a meeting will be arranged if attendance drops below 100%, to identify whether or not there is a need for any additional support.

 Guidance Tutors are also responsible for reporting on attendance for bursary purposes and can arrange additional support with your studies, if required.
-They also have links with external agencies that may be able to provide the support you are looking for at the time.
-Guidance Tutors meet class groups of students in timetabled guidance sessions, but they are also available for one-to-one support for all students.
+They also have links with external agencies that may be able to provide the support you are looking for at the time

 Think beyond your course

-Contact information for your Guidance Tutor will be given when you start your course.
+Contact information for your Course and Guidance Tutors will be given when you start your course.
 This is usually done by email, telephone or text.
-Guidance Tutors are based in room SG30 at the Aberdeen City Campus, M112 at Aberdeen Altens Campus and at Student Services at the Fraserburgh Campus.
+Guidance Tutors are based in the Student Advice Centre at Aberdeen City Campus, M112 at Aberdeen Altens Campus and at Student Services at the Fraserburgh Campus.

 For general information about guidance, please contact:

 Telephone: 01224 612284